Urviskumar/Super-Resolution-Convolutional-Neural-Network-SRCNN-/README.md

 ## C. Dataset
 <p align="justify">Gound truth folder containes the 91 training dataset which has been used to train the SRCNN model. </p>
-<p align="justify">Set5 and Set14 datset has been used to test data set where as set14 only used as an validation dataset.
+<p align="justify">Set5 and Set14 datset has been used to test dataset where as Set14 only used as an validation dataset.
 </p>
 <p align="justify">The datasets used in this project for testing are Set5 and Set14, which are commonly used for testing in Super-Resolution Convolutional Neural Network (SRCNN) models.
 These datasets contain high-resolution images that are used to evaluate the performance of the model.
 </p>